HumanCellAtlas/metadata-schema/docs/jsonBrowser/core.md

 checksum | MD5 checksum of the file. | string | no |  | Checksum |  | e09a986c2e630130b1849d4bf9a94c06

 ## Process core<a name='Process core'></a>
-_A process entity contains information relevant to how a biomaterial/file entity was converted into another biomaterial/file entity._
+_Information relevant to how a biomaterial or file was converted into another biomaterial or file._

 Location: core/process/process_core.json